omsudhamsh/omsudhamsh/README.md

 - 🌍  I'm based in Hyderabad, Telangana, India
 - 🖥️  See my portfolio at [My Portfolio](https://omsudhamsh.github.io)
-- ✉️  You can contact me at [omsudhamsh@example.com](mailto:omsudhamsh@gmail.com)
+- ✉️  You can contact me at [omsudhamsh@gmail.com](mailto:omsudhamsh@gmail.com)
-- 🧠  I'm learning advanced React patterns and exploring backend development
+- 🧠  I'm learning advanced React patterns and EXPLORING backend development
 - 🤝  I'm open to collaborating on interesting projects and hackathons
 - ⚡  Fun fact: I love solving puzzles and playing chess in my free time